Admission Acceptance Checklist - print this checklist to help you track what you need to do to complete the admission

 * NOTE - You do NOT need a clinical site for the Transitions course.

-hours.
-It is suggested you obtain an RN preceptor in an Emergency Department where
+locations related to each clinical course (150, 205, 206, 215).
+It is suggested you obtain an RN preceptor in an Emergency Department where you

-must be on file with each agency you wish to do clinical hours with a preceptor PRIOR
+contract must be on file with each agency you wish to do clinical hours with a preceptor

-to beginning the clinical component.
-The program coordinator must APPROVE each site, depending on the availabilty of experiences
+PRIOR to beginning the clinical component.
+The program coordinator must APPROVE each site, depending on the availability of experiences

 for the student in order to meet clinical objectives.